EGO4D/Ego-Exo4D-docs/docs/getting-started.md

 - specific takes or captures to download
 - universities

-Please refer to [below for examples](#download-dataset-c) and here for detailed documentation(TODO).
+Please refer to [below for examples](#download-dataset-c) and [here for detailed documentation](../download).

 ### Download The Data {#download-dataset-c}

-Please refer to here for more detailed documentation(TODO).
+Please refer to here for more [detailed documentation](../download).
 Below are some examples on how to run the downloader CLI with common options:

 :::note You can use `--help` to view all the options
 ```